In this guide, you will find step-by-step instructions on how to change the spark plugs on most Volkswagen vehicles.

 - Disconnect the airbag wires.
 Use a flat head screwdriver to remove the orange plastic that locks the connectors.
-Once the orange plastic is pulled out, you will be able to pull and disconnect the electrical connector.
+Once the orange plastic is pulled out, you will pull and disconnect the electrical connector.

 - Have a friend counter hold the steering wheel.
 Use an M12 triple square bit to loosen the bolt at the center of the steering wheel.
 Do not depend on the steering lock to counter hold the steering wheel while you loosen the steering wheel bolt.
-This is a common mistake that many people make when they remove a VW steering wheel which can lead to failure of steering lock.
+This is a common mistake that many people make when they remove a VW steering wheel, leading to failure of steering lock.

-- Mark the steering column with a marker so that when the steering wheel is installed back on it is installed in the same exact location.
+- Mark the steering column with a marker so that when the steering wheel is installed back on, it is installed in the same location.
 Otherwise, when you drive on a straight line, your steering wheel will be offset.